 When to choose a monogram logo for your business

-When creating a logo, you want something that’ll resonate with your target audience while establishing your brand’s essence (the emotions you want people to tie to your brand).
+When designing a logo, you want something that’ll resonate with your target audience while establishing your brand’s essence (the emotions you want people to tie to your brand).

-Take the Chanel logo, for example.
-The handwritten serif typeface evokes feelings of luxury, class, and exclusivity.
+Take the Louis Vuitton monogram logo: the serif font evokes feelings of luxury, class, and exclusivity.

-Monogram logos work well in global markets and are a smart choice for companies with long or difficult to pronounce names.
-They’re also easy to remember — everyone knows LV stands for Louis Vuitton, and although it’s a French name and not everyone speaks French, it’s memorable.
-Consider going for this type of logo if:
+Monogram logos work well in global markets and are a smart choice for companies with long or difficult-to-pronounce business names.
+They’re also easy to remember — everyone knows LV stands for Louis Vuitton, and although it’s a French name, it’s memorable.

 The monogram style works great for businesses that have family roots, as monograms first started as a concept that has sentimental value.
 As one of the most successful luxury fashion houses in the world, Louis Vuitton’s logo is a prime example of a monogram that has family history behind it.

-You don’t want to use a pictorial or abstract symbol.
+You don’t want to use an abstract symbol

-If you prefer not to use a symbol in your logo and want your company name to stand on its own, this logo style may be an option.
-You can still create a visually appealing logo by combining initials and making something all your own.
+If you prefer not to use a symbol in your logo and want your company name to stand on its own, a monogram is a good option.
+Create a visually appealing logo by combining initials and making something original all your own.

 When you’re first starting your business, you’re trying to establish your brand and raise awareness around it.
-In this case, you’ll want to start with a variation of the monogram with the full name of your business underneath or beside the monogram.
+In this case, start with a variation of the monogram with the full name of your business underneath or beside the monogram.

-You can then use the monogram by itself in smaller spaces, like social media profile pictures or favicons.
+You can then use the monogram by itself in smaller spaces, like social media profile images or website favicons.

 Monogram logo design tips

-Here are a few tips to review before creating a monogram logo:
+Here are a few tips to review before creating a good monogram logo:

 1. Find a distinct typeface

-This style of logo design requires attentiveness to the typeface you choose.
+This style of logo design requires attentiveness to the logo font you choose.
 Monogram logos are all about the letters, so it’s critical to find a typeface that reflects your brand’s personality and your target audience.

 How do you start the process of choosing a typeface for your own monogram logo?
 Ask yourself these questions:

 Once you’ve answered these questions, start experimenting!
 Are you going for a fancy, elaborate look and feel?
-Try a script typeface.
+Try a cursive font.
 Want something more classic and refined?
 Consider a serif.